meco-group/sshinfcd/README.md

 ## Using `sshinfd` and referring to it

 `sshinfcd` is released under the LGPLv3 terms and conditions and can, thus, be freely used for both non-commercial and commercial use.
+Note that 3<sup>rd</sup> party plugins (such as YALMIP, CVX, and SDP solvers) that you can use with `sshinfcd` may still restrict applicability for your use case.

-If you use it in your work, please cite
+If you use `sshinfcd` in your work, please cite

 * L. Jacobs and J. Swevers (2023).
 'Extending H∞ control design with D-stability constraints: Solution and applications'.
 Submitted for the 7th IEEE Conference on Control Technology and Applications (CCTA).

-`sshinfcd` is written by Laurens Jacobs, who is (at the time of development) financially supported by a postdoctoral research fellowship from [Flanders Innovation and Entrepreneurship](https://www.vlaio.be/en) (VLAIO) through project HBC.2021.0200.
+The package is written by Laurens Jacobs, who is (at the time of development) financially supported by a postdoctoral research fellowship from [Flanders Innovation and Entrepreneurship](https://www.vlaio.be/en) (VLAIO) through project HBC.2021.0200.